RussianCow/stag/Readme.md

 Composition
 -----------

-Since templates are just functions, it's not much easier (and encouraged!) to break your templates down into little pieces.
+Since templates are just functions, it's now much easier (and encouraged!) to break your templates down into little pieces.
 For instance, your general `template` function might look like this:

 ```python
 def template(content):